lassidev/writeups/TryHackMe/Sea Surfer.md

 Great.
 First things first, let's get away from this horrible pseudoterminal reverse shell.

-**Kyle** seems to have left an `SSH` private "testkey" in their `.ssh` folder - and we can use it to `SSH` into the box as `kyle`.
+(pending an update of the box in THM - as of now, just input your own key into authorized_keys) **Kyle** seems to have left an `SSH` private "testkey" in their `.ssh` folder - and we can use it to `SSH` into the box as `kyle`.

 Afterwards, it's probably best to remove the wildcard payloads to keep the machine from spawning multiple reverse shells which freeze, as this will likely kill the server's performance over enough time.